India–Poland relations: Post Cold War

 Following the fall of Communism in Poland, both countries focused on improving ties with the European Community and the United States.
 Even after the events of 1989, when Poland transitioned to the modern democratic Republic of Poland, relations with India have maintained continuity and have remained on an even keel reflecting relations with India were not an adjunct of the Cold War and are based on sound principles.
 Contacts between the Indian and Polish Parliaments were established after the collapse of Communism in 1989.
 A Polish parliamentary delegation led by the Marshal of the Sejm, had visited India in December 1992.
 A Polish-Indian Parliamentary Group had been set up during the term of the last Parliament which held office from 1996 to 2001.
 Speaker of Lok Sabha, Manohar Joshi led a multi-party Parliamentary delegation to Poland from 22 to 26 May 2002.
 Also, the Speaker of the Sejm of the Republic of Poland, Jozef Oleksy, led a Polish parliamentary delegation to India from 9–11 December 2004.
 In April 2009, Indian President Pratibha Devisingh Patil visited Poland.
 In September 2010, Polish Prime Minister Donald Tusk visited India and met with Indian politicians and businessmen.

 In May 2021, Poland donated over 1.5 tons of medical equipment including oxygen concentrators to India in response to a sharp rise of COVID-19 infections in India.

-On 22 August 2024, the Indian Prime Minister Narendra Modi paid an official state visit to Warsaw, Poland.
-The visit was described as "historic" as it marked the first time in 45 years since the last state visit by an Indian PM to Poland.
-The Indian PM held talks with the Polish Prime Minister Donald Tusk, which focused on deepening the bilateral political, economic and security ties between the two countries.
-During the meeting, the leaders took the decision to elevate the Polish-Indian relations to the level of a "strategic partnership".
+During the 2022 Russian invasion of Ukraine, Poland served as one of the transit countries used by India during Operation Ganga, the evacuation of Indian nationals from Ukraine.
+Indian authorities stated that more than 4,000 Indian students were evacuated through Poland.

+Prime Minister Narendra Modi visited Poland on 21–22 August 2024, the first visit by an Indian prime minister to the country in 45 years.
+During talks with Prime Minister Donald Tusk, India and Poland agreed to elevate their relations to a strategic partnership.
+The two governments also adopted an Action Plan for 2024–2028 covering political and security cooperation, trade and investment, transport, energy, mining, science and technology, and cooperation concerning India–European Union relations.
 The talks also included strengthening the defence industry collaboration between India and Poland as well as discussing the ongoing War in Ukraine.

+In January 2026, Polish Deputy Prime Minister and Foreign Minister Radosław Sikorski visited India and held talks with Indian External Affairs Minister S. Jaishankar.
+The discussions included bilateral economic relations, security and India–European Union cooperation.
+The visit was also marked by public differences over Poland's relations with Pakistan and India's relations with Russia.